ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 If the session has the `has-totp-token` state, a similar text input field should be presented to the user, asking them to enter the one-time-password (six-digit code) shown in the authenticator app for authentication.

 The user is also shown a link that allows re-creating the second factor.
 This link can be used in the case they lost the phone with the authenticator app and do not have a backup of the secrets.
-Following the link, after a warning that all independent verification addresses will be invalidated, the user state should be set to `lost-topt-token`.
+Following the link, after a warning that all independent verification addresses will be invalidated, the user state should be set to `lost-totp-token`.
 In that case, the `POST /totp-token` endpoint should be called with the `force` flag to overwrite an existing TOTP token.

 When the user submits the one-time-password, the frontend uses the `POST /rpc/verify-totp` endpoint to check its validity.